hoangcuongnguyen2001/Food-Waste-Visualisation/README.md

 # Food-Waste-Visualisation
-This is a visualisation (with cooperation with Lawrence Zhou, another Data Science student in Swinburne) about the food waste problem nowadays in Australia.
+This is a visualisation (with cooperation with Lawrence Zhou, another Data Science student in Swinburne) about the food waste problem (until 2019) in Australia.

 Data source:
 - National Waste Report 2020, Department of Agriculture, Water and the Environment:https://www.environment.gov.au/protection/waste/national-waste-reports/2020